agrum/Hatch/README.md

 # Overview

-Hatch is a card game where you manage dragons from the egg to the battlefield to build the strongest dragon dynasty.
-Each dragon has a unique value; summed together, they form the value of your dynasty.
-The first player to reach 200 points triggers the end of the game, and the player with the most points wins.
+Hatch is a card game where you manage dragons from the egg to the battlefield to create the strongest empire.
+Each dragon contributes to the power of your empire.
+The first player to reach 200 power triggers the last round.
+At the end of it, the player with the most power wins.

 # Cards and board